prpole/dissertation/chapter1/notes/outline.md

 enclosed garden civilization as a fictional laboratory for the scientific, sociological, and ethical issues that define thinking about the Anthropocene.
-More specifically, her and Ward's ambivalence regarding the status of the human in nature---to put it somewhat reductively, as destroyer or savior---prefigures a contemporary controversy over the possibility of a "good Anthropocene."
-[need to contextualize why I'm about to go on this little journey in terms of Gilman]
+More specifically, her and Ward's ambivalence regarding the status of the human in nature---to put it somewhat reductively, either as destroyer or savior---prefigures a contemporary controversy over the possibility of a "good Anthropocene."
+Both center on the same question: should our absolute control over non-human nature be understood as a justified evolutionary step, or does the very premise of absolute control violate the material and ethical limitations of the planet? [need to contextualize why I'm about to go on this little journey in terms of Gilman?]

+The former perspective is at the heart of any robust defense of the "good Anthropocene."
 At its most basic, the "good Anthropocene" movement is what it sounds like.
-It suggests that there is some version of the Anthropocene that would result not in catastrophe for humans and non-human nature, but that embracing human guidance of the planetary ecology could ultimately be beneficial for all involved.
+It suggests that there is some version of the Anthropocene that would result not in catastrophe for humans and non-human nature, and that embracing human guidance of the planetary ecology could ultimately be beneficial for all involved.
 There are many visions of what a "good" Anthropocene would mean, but they come together in rejecting the catastrophic or "dystopian" visions of our environmental future, seeking instead ways to use technological and social innovations to reduce further damage and even repair the damage that has been done---to turn the Anthropocene into "a more just, prosperous, and ecologically diverse" epoch.
 The most radical and controversial articulation of the "good Anthropocene," and probably the most widely circulated, has been "An Ecomodernist Manifesto" (2015).
 The signatories of the manifesto argue that the route to "decoupling human development from environmental impacts" is (counterintuitively and, many would say, counterfactually) "intensifying many human activities---particularly farming, energy extraction, forestry, and settlement."
-Concentrating these activities in smaller areas, they reason, will allow us to leave more land completely wild; but their emphasis is always on the Promethean faith in humanity's ability to tinker its way out of any limitations, or in their words, "putting humankind's extraordinary powers" to work.
+Concentrating these activities in smaller areas, they reason, will allow us to leave more land completely wild;
+but their emphasis is always on the Promethean faith in humanity's ability to tinker its way out of any limitations, or in their words, "putting humankind's extraordinary powers" to work.
 In short, they celebrate human technological triumphs over nature, rehearsing a familiar narrative of a liberatory technology that frees humanity from the drudgery of agricultural labor.[^ln-ecomodern-responses]

 [^ln-ecomodern-responses]: The responses to this manifesto will be discussed in more detail later, but have tended to bring existing critiques of modernism to